 No promises, no warranties

-This website is a free supplemental resource, I cannot guarantee it will stay operational or be updated.
+This website is a free supplemental resource, I cannot guarantee it will stay operational or be updated, I cannot guarantee accuracy.

 Links and information